unlock-protocol/docs/developers/smart-contracts-architecture/key-purchaser.md

 ## How it works

 The lock manager deploys a KeyPurchaser via the KeyPurchaserFactory contract.
 There are a few settings to enter at this time and they may not be changed.
-This allows us to set terms (such as support no more than a 10% keyPrice increase) which can be communicated to the endUser before they approve.
+This allows us to set terms (such as support no more than a 10% keyPrice increase) which can be communicated to the end user before they approve.

 Users can remove the allowance to cancel anytime.